Hammer Toes / Crooked Toes in Perth

-Do you suffer from painful toes, bent or curly toes or just can’t fit into your favourite shoes?
-Please read on for how we can help you.
+Do you suffer from painful toes, bent or curly toes, or just can’t fit into your favorite shoes?
+Please read how we can help you.

 Surgery is an option when all conservative treatments have failed.
 The procedure chosen depends on the stage and extent of the deformity.
 In selecting the procedure or combination of procedures for your particular case, Dr Reza Naraghi, our podiatric surgeon, will consider the extent of the deformity, your age, activity level and other factors.
 The recovery period varies depending on the procedure necessary.
 All this will be discussed with you in detail during your pre-operative consultation.

 Dr. Reza Naraghi recently presented this presentation to the Podiatry WA association regarding the general overview of the various digital toe deformities with a particular focus on flexor tenotomy procedures.
 Please click here for this presentation.

 Pre-surgery and 2 weeks post-surgery 2nd Metatarsal Shortening and Plantar Plate Repair: